quicwg/base-drafts/draft-ietf-quic-transport.md

 carrying a PATH_CHALLENGE for PMTU discovery, or an endpoint may bundle a PATH_RESPONSE with its own PATH_CHALLENGE.

-When probing a new path, an endpoint may want to ensure that the response, if any, is sent to a specific connection ID.
-The endpoint achieves that by bundling NEW_CONNECTION_ID and PATH_CHALLENGE frames.
-This ensures that at least one new connection ID will be available at the peer for use in the probe response.
+When probing a new path, an endpoint might want to ensure that its peer has an unused connection ID available for responses.
+The endpoint can send NEW_CONNECTION_ID and PATH_CHALLENGE frames in the same packet.
+This ensures that an unused connection ID will be available to the peer when sending a response.

 ### Initiation